fahamidur/Cuisine-Analysis/Readme.md

 **Insights**

 * "Codfish with Cream" is the highest-calorie and highest-fat **dish**, while "Simple Cajun Seasoning" and "Amish Friendship Bread" are on the low end.
-* Countries vary significantly in calorie density, with certain regions (e.g., U.S., Europe) showing higher averages.
+* Countries vary significantly in calorie density, with certain regions (e.g., the U.S., Europe) showing higher averages.
 * Carbs make up the largest proportion of nutrients in most countries, followed by fat and protein.

 ## Dashboard 2: Recipe Popularity